srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_13-deploy-and-debug-custom-azure-iot-edge-module.md

     Notice the output from the **ObjectCountingModule** contains the text `Received message: #` where `#` is the total message count that has been received by the custom **ObjectCountingModule** IoT Edge Module that was created.

-1. With the IoT Edge Simulator still running, open the Azure portal, then open the Cloud Shell by clicking the Cloud Shell icon at to top of the Azure portal.
+1. With the IoT Edge Simulator still running, open the Azure portal, and then open the Cloud Shell.

-1. Run the following command within the Azure Cloud Shell to monitor the messages being sent to Azure IoT Hub from the `SimulatedDevice` running in the IoT Edge Simulator on your local machine:
+1. At the Cloud Shell command prompt, to monitor the messages being sent to Azure IoT Hub from the `SimulatedDevice` running in the IoT Edge Simulator on your local machine, enter the following command:

     ```cmd/sh
     az iot hub monitor-events --hub-name "AZ-220-HUB-{YOUR-ID}"